id/emqx-docs/en_US/access-control/authn/authn.md

 For authentication using [built-in database](./mnesia.md) and [MQTT 5.0 enhanced authentication](./scram.md), EMQX provides HTTP API to manage authentication data, including the operations such as creating, updating, deleting, and listing data.
 For more information, see [Manage authentication data with HTTP API](./user_management.md).

 For more detailed API requests and parameters, see [HTTP API](../../admin/api.md).

-## Authentication Cache

-EMQX provides an authentication caching mechanism to improve performance and reduce the load on external authentication backends, such as MySQL, MongoDB, and Redis.
-The cache stores authentication results to avoid redundant external lookups, especially beneficial in high-throughput scenarios.

-### How Authentication Cache Works

-The authentication cache stores the results of authentication requests to external resources.
-The following is a typical workflow:

-1. A client connects and triggers authentication.
-2. EMQX checks the cache for a previously stored result:
-   - If a valid result is found, it counts as a **Cache Hit**, and no call to the external backend is made.
-   - If no result is found, it counts as a **Cache Miss**, and EMQX queries the external backend.

-3. The result returned from the backend is stored in the cache for future use, increasing the **Cache Insert** metric.

-This mechanism helps reduce latency, minimize backend usage, and maintain system responsiveness under load.

-### Enable and Configure Authentication Cache

-You can enable and configure the authentication cache through the EMQX Dashboard:

-1. Navigate to **Access Control** -> **Authentication**.
-2. Click the **External Resource Cache Settings** button in the upper-right corner.
-A side panel will appear from the right.
-3. In the panel, use the **Enable External Resource Cache** button to turn the caching feature on or off.
-Once enabled, configure the following cache settings:
-   - **Maximum Number of Cache Items**: Set the maximum number of authentication results stored in the cache per node.
-The default value is `1000000`.
-   - **Maximum Memory**: Limit the maximum memory that the cache can use.
-The default setting is `100` MB.
-   - **Cache TTL**: Specify how long a cached authentication result remains valid before expiring.
-The default setting is `1` minute.
-4. Click **Update** to apply the settings.

-Settings are applied cluster-wide to ensure consistent behavior across all nodes.

-### Monitor Authentication Cache Status

-To monitor cache usage:

-1. Click the arrow next to **External Resource Cache Settings** and select **External Resource Cache Status**.
-A side panel will appear showing cache metrics.
-2. Use the drop-down menu in the upper-right corner to switch between viewing cluster-wide or node-specific statistics.

-The statistics include the following:

-- **Memory Usage**: Total memory currently used by the cache.
-- **Cache Entries**: Total number of authentication results currently stored in the cache.
-- **Cache Hits**: Number of times EMQX found a valid result in the cache, avoiding a call to the external backend.
-  - Metrics shown: Current rate, 5-minute average, Maximum rate
-- **Cache Misses**: Number of times EMQX looked for a result in the cache but didn’t find one, resulting in a backend query.
-  - Metrics shown: Current rate, 5-minute average, Maximum rate
-- **Cache Inserts**: Number of new results added to the cache after a miss.
-  - Metrics shown: Current rate, 5-minute average, Maximum rate

-At the bottom of the panel, a node list provides an overview of **Memory Usage**, **Cache Entries**, and **Cache Hits** for each node in the cluster.

-You can refresh or reset the statistics using the buttons in the top-right corner of the panel.